Lithosphere

-A lithosphere (from Ancient Greek λίθος 'rocky' and σφαίρα 'sphere') is the rigid, outermost rocky shell of a terrestrial planet or natural satellite.
+A lithosphere is the rigid outermost rocky shell of a terrestrial planet or natural satellite.
 On Earth, it is composed of the crust and the lithospheric mantle, the topmost portion of the upper mantle that behaves elastically on time scales of up to thousands of years or more.
 The crust and upper mantle are distinguished on the basis of chemistry and mineralogy.

 Earth's lithosphere

 Earth's lithosphere, which constitutes the hard and rigid outer vertical layer of the Earth, includes the crust and the lithospheric mantle (or mantle lithosphere), the uppermost part of the mantle that is not convecting.
 The layer below the lithosphere is called the asthenosphere, which is the weaker, hotter, and deeper part of the upper mantle that is able to convect.
 The lithosphere-asthenosphere boundary is defined by a difference in response to stress.
 The lithosphere remains rigid for very long periods of geologic time in which it deforms elastically and through brittle failure, while the asthenosphere deforms viscously and accommodates strain through plastic deformation.

 Due to this definition of the lithosphere- asthenosphere boundary, the thickness of the lithosphere is considered to be the depth to the isotherm associated with the transition between brittle and viscous behavior.
 The temperature at which olivine becomes ductile (~1000 C) is often used to set this isotherm because olivine is generally the weakest mineral in the upper mantle.

 The lithosphere is subdivided horizontally into tectonic plates, which often include terranes accreted from other plates.